Classical symmetry enriched topological orders and distinct monopole charges for dipole-octupole spin ices

-The self-energy is necessary to reproduce the nearest-neighbor exchange interaction $J$ (see the Supplementary Materials \cite{SM} for details).
+The self-energy is necessary to reproduce the nearest-neighbor exchange interaction $J$ (see the Supplemental Material \cite{SM} for details).
 Since tetrahedral centers form a diamond lattice with two sublattices, we have introduced a symbol $\zeta_{\bm{r}}=+1$ ($\zeta_{\bm{r}}=-1$) if $\bm{r}$ is the tetrahedral center in which $\hat{\bm{z}}_a$ is pointing outwards (inwards) from the center.

 Since there are four magnetic monopoles at each tetrahedral center, one can regard them as a large monopole with a large magnetic charge.
 Defining a total monopole number operator ${N_{\bm{r}}=\sum_{a=1}^4 \eta_{\bm{r},a}}$, one rewrites the Hamiltonian in Eq.~\eqref{eq4} as